Ranulf de Blondeville, 6th Earl of Chester: Ranulf's death

 Ranulf died at Wallingford on 26 October 1232, aged sixty.
 His viscera were buried at Wallingford Castle, his heart at Dieulacres Abbey, which he had founded, and the remainder of his body at St Werburg's in Chester.
-His various estates were divided between his four sisters Matilda (Maud), Mabel, Agnes (Alice) and Hawise as co-heirs.
+Because he had no children, his estates passed to his four sisters: (1) Maud (Matilda), wife of David, Earl of Huntingdon, and mother of John of Scotland, Earl of Huntingdon; (2) Mabel, wife of William d'Aubigny, 3rd Earl of Arundel; (3) Agnes (Alice), wife of William de Ferrers, 4th Earl of Derby; and (4) Hawise of Chester, 1st Countess of Lincoln, wife of Robert de Quincy.

 Ranulf's second sister Mabel and his eldest sister Matilda (Maud) shared the estates with their other sisters.
 Ranulf's third sister Agnes (Alice) inherited, along with a share in other estates with her sisters, lands between the Ribble and the Mercy rivers, Powis Castle near Welshpool in Wales, Chartley Castle, Staffordshire, and land at Bugbrooke, Northamptonshire.
 Ranulf's youngest sister Hawise inherited the honour and castle of Bolingbroke, other large estates such as Lindsey and Halland in Lincolnshire, and a share of other estates with her sisters.

 Prior to Ranulf's death, however, he had also made Hawise, his youngest sister, an inter vivos gift, after receiving dispensation from the Crown, of the Earldom of Lincoln.
 In April 1231 he granted her the title by a formal charter under his seal which was confirmed by King Henry III.
 She was formally invested as suo jure 1st Countess of Lincoln on 27 October 1232, the day after Ranulf's death.
 She held the Earldom of Lincoln until less than a month later with the consent of the king she likewise gifted the earldom inter vivos to her daughter Margaret de Quincy and her son-in-law, John de Lacy, 2nd Earl of Lincoln.
 They were formally invested by King Henry III as Countess and Earl of Lincoln on 23 November 1232.

 After his death, his nephew, John the Scot (son of his eldest sister Matilda (Maud) of Chester), was formally invested by King Henry III as Earl of Chester on 21 November 1232, which suggests a prior agreement.